Bipolar Disorder Hotline

 Bipolar disorder can affect nearly every part of your life, including your mood, sleep, relationships, work and sense of stability.
 You may experience periods of intense energy or euphoria followed by deep depression, exhaustion or hopelessness.
 These shifts can feel confusing and frightening, especially when they seem unpredictable.

 During difficult moments, it’s normal to feel isolated or unsure where to turn.
-A bipolar disorder hotline provides immediate support when your mood feels out of control or your thoughts become hard to manage.
+A bipolar disorder hotline provides support when your mood feels out of control or your thoughts become hard to manage.

 What Is a Bipolar Disorder Hotline?